aws/aws-sam-cli/README.md

 ## Examples

 You can find sample functions code and a SAM template used in this README under the [samples] folder within this repo.
-Sample event sources can be found under the [sample-events] folder.

 ## Contributing